irisjitomo/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express gives Node extra functionality like middleWare and Routing

 - [ ] Describe Middleware?

+    MiddleWare is a function that happens when you make API requests.
+You can make your own middlewares such as logging and checking for requirements for the CRUD request

 - [ ] Describe a Resource?

+    The URL in which we make our requests

 - [ ] What can the API return to help clients know if a request was successful?

+    response statuses like res.status(200)

 - [ ] How can we partition our application into sub-applications?

+    using routing to break it down (just like components in React) via Express

 ## Project Setup